 Professor Wing presently teaches International Human Rights, Law in the Muslim World, Critical Race Theory, and Sex Discrimination Law.
 She has taught: US Constitutional Law; Comparative Law; Comparative Constitutional Law; Race, Racism & American Law; Law in Radically Different Cultures; and the International and Domestic Legal Aspects of AIDS.
 She is, in addition, a member of The University of Iowa's interdisciplinary African Studies faculty and North Africa/Middle East faculty groups.
 During fall 2002, she was a visiting professor at the University of Michigan Law School.
 During fall 2011, she was the Bette and Wylie Aitken Distinguished Visiting Professor at Chapman Law School.

-In Spring of 2016, she is teaching Human Rights in the World Community
+In Spring of 2017, she is teaching Critical Race Theory.

 Wing is a member of the American Bar Association, the American Law Institute, the American Society of International Law, the Society of American Law Teachers, and life member of both the Association of Black Princeton Alumni and the Council on Foreign Relations.